Recycling: Net environmental benefits

 It is difficult to determine the amount of energy consumed or produced in waste disposal processes in broader ecological terms, where causal relations dissipate into complex networks of material and energy flow.
-For example, "cities do not follow all the strategies of ecosystem development.
-Biogeochemical paths become fairly straight relative to wild ecosystems, with reduced recycling, resulting in large flows of waste and low total energy efficiencies.
-By contrast, in wild ecosystems, one population's wastes are another population's resources, and succession results in efficient exploitation of available resources.
-However, even modernized cities may still be in the earliest stages of a succession that may take centuries or millennia to complete."

 How much energy is used in recycling also depends on the type of material being recycled and the process used to do so.
 Aluminium is generally agreed to use far less energy when recycled rather than being produced from scratch.
 The EPA states that "recycling aluminum cans, for example, saves 95 percent of the energy required to make the same amount of aluminum from its virgin source, bauxite."
 In 2009, more than half of all aluminium cans produced came from recycled aluminium.
 Similarly, it has been estimated that new steel produced with recycled cans reduces greenhouse gas emissions by 75%.

 Economist Steven Landsburg has suggested that the sole benefit of reducing landfill space is trumped by the energy needed and resulting pollution from the recycling process.
 Others, however, have calculated through life-cycle assessment that producing recycled paper uses less energy and water than harvesting, pulping, processing, and transporting virgin trees.
 When less recycled paper is used, additional energy is needed to create and maintain farmed forests until these forests are as self-sustainable as virgin forests.

 Other studies have shown that recycling in itself is inefficient to perform the "decoupling" of economic development from the depletion of non-renewable raw materials that is necessary for sustainable development.
 The international transportation or recycle material flows through "... different trade networks of the three countries result in different flows, decay rates, and potential recycling returns".
 As global consumption of a natural resources grows, their depletion is inevitable.
 The best recycling can do is to delay; complete closure of material loops to achieve 100 percent recycling of nonrenewables is impossible as micro-trace materials dissipate into the environment causing severe damage to the planet's ecosystems.
 Historically, this was identified as the metabolic rift by Karl Marx, who identified the unequal exchange rate between energy and nutrients flowing from rural areas to feed urban cities that create effluent wastes degrading the planet's ecological capital, such as loss in soil nutrient production.
 Energy conservation also leads to what is known as Jevon's paradox, where improvements in energy efficiency lowers the cost of production and leads to a rebound effect where rates of consumption and economic growth increases.